-- Escherichia coli is a wide spread bacteria prevalent in most livestock and has been linked to the transfer of antibacterial resistant coli to humans (Price et al., 2007).
+- Escherichia coli is a wide spread bacteria prevalent in most livestock and has been linked to the transfer of antibacterial resistant E. coli to humans (Price et al., 2007).

 - pHorce improved broiler growth performance significantly by up to 12% when in high health and under E.coli challenge.

 - pHorce significantly improved the feed conversion ratio (FCR) by 8 points in challenged birds.